-Inventors, academics, STEM advocates, and civic technology researchers are among the winners of this year’s WITI@UC Athena Awards, which recognize those who embody, encourage, and promote the inclusion of women in technology.
+Inventors, academics, STEM advocates, and civic technology researchers are among the winners of this year’s Women in Tech Initiative Athena Awards, which recognize those who embody, encourage, and promote the inclusion of women in technology.

-Founded in 2016, the Women in Technology Initiative at the University of California (WITI@UC) is co-sponsored by CITRIS and the Banatao Institute and the UC Berkeley College of Engineering.
-Each year, WITI@UC bestows the Athena Awards at its annual fall conference, to be held on March 8, 2019.* The event will highlight the experiences of women working in the field of artificial intelligence (AI) and explore our collective future with representatives from established companies, startups, academia, and the public sector.
+Founded in 2016, the Women in Technology Initiative at the University of California is co-sponsored by CITRIS and the Banatao Institute and the UC Berkeley College of Engineering.
+Each year, the Women in Tech Initiative Athena Awards are given at its annual fall conference, to be held on March 8, 2019.* The event will highlight the experiences of women working in the field of artificial intelligence (AI) and explore our collective future with representatives from established companies, startups, academia, and the public sector.

 Maria Klawe, President of Harvey Mudd College.